The Benefits and Drawbacks of Adjustable Beds

 Expert Tip:

-“To create the illusion of a larger space, choose seating with exposed legs or opt for transparent materials like acrylic.”
+“To make a room feel larger, choose seating with exposed legs or opt for transparent materials like acrylic.”

 Creating a Cozy Reading Nook